joommf-attic/joommf.github.io/_includes/get_started.md

 At the moment (late 2016), we have a beta prototype of a Python interface to OOMMF.
 This interface is called OOMMFC.
 The C stands for
-Calculater: we use OOMMF as a micromagnetic calculator: the actual micromagnetic computation is done by OOMMF, and the OOMMFC python module provides a high level interface to this.
+Calculator: we use OOMMF as a micromagnetic calculator: the actual micromagnetic computation is done by OOMMF, and the OOMMFC python module provides a high level interface to this.